 - Reflected light microscopy: Initially striped, irregular pigmentation, orienting along the inguinal lines, brown, blurred spots in the tumor surroundings.

 TherapyThis section has been translated automatically.

 Progression/forecastThis section has been translated automatically.

-- The prognostic indicators are far from being as accurate as for malignant melanomas of other localizations, since the Breslow index for acral localized melanomas often gives imprecise values or cannot be assessed at all.
+The prognostic indicators are by far not as precisely determinable as in malignant melanomas of other localizations, since the Breslow index in acral localized melanomas often conveys imprecise values or cannot be assessed at all.

-- In follow-up examinations of metastasized thin melanomas (tumor thickness < 0.75 mm s.
-Breslow index ), ALM and LMM were significantly overrepresented.
+In follow-up studies of metastatic thin melanomas (tumor thickness < 0.75 mm s.
+Breslow index), the ALM and LMM were significantly overrepresented.

-- The acral lentiginous melanomas tend to superficial horizontal growth initially and over the long term.
-Since they are often diagnosed clinically late, they are often only diagnosed and treated at an advanced stage.
+Acral lentiginous melanomas tend to have superficial horizontal growth initially and for long periods.
+As they are often clinically diagnosed late, they are frequently diagnosed and treated at an advanced stage.